shuftipro/iOS-SDK/verification-without-ocr/README.md

 23 May 2019    | Added support to install SDK  swift version 3 through cocoapods.
 3 June 2019    | Updated designs and added image capturing option.
 24 June 2019   | Fixed UI orientation to prtrait mode.
+7 Sep 2019     | Updated SDK and demo app with new logos.